1manideep/Drug-Repurposing-Multi-Modal-DL-GNN-Engression/README.md

 ```
 jupyter notebook main.ipynb
 ```
 You can modify data paths in the preprocessing section.
-Sample data and embeddings are provided for reproducibility.

 ---
 ## 📘 Citation